openatv/MetrixHD/README.md

 **_title-background_** *- MetrixColors - Background color for window title*
 **_title-foreground_** *- MetrixColors - Foreground color for window title*

-**The skin will be used in openATV without any additional pre-installed plugin using the default configuration - not customizable using the GUI.**
+**The skin will be used in Open Vision without any additional pre-installed plugin using the default configuration - not customizable using the GUI.**

 **Additionally colors (2-layer style, selectionbar,...) and much more will be customizable using two options:**
 * openStore Plugin by iMaxxx (suggested for SetTopBoxes with more then 128MB flashmemory) - fully customizable.